Create a Macbeth Summary

 – Be sure to mention how completing this task will help them retain a working knowledge of the play for future, more in-depth, tasks.

 – Discuss the metacognition (learning about learning) of how when people simply copy word for word, the current thinking is the person’s ‘cognitive load’ is spent focusing on writing the words not understanding the meaning of the text.
 They are just ‘copying’ letters and are not interacting with the content, ideas or constructing deeper meaning.
 And how this is not effective learning in most cases.

 – Have pairs fill in Page One of the template.

 – Square – Students form their pairs into groups of 4.
 They swap their template pages and read them silently.
-Next they discuss the similarities and different each others’ versions i.e. what has been included, left out and why.
+Next, they discuss the similarities and differences in each others’ versions i.e. what has been included, left out and why.

 – Come back together as a whole class to discuss the first page.